Wartburg's Comprehensive Academic Support Program

 Options for Exploring Majors

-Pathways peers help students identify and make connections between majors and career possibilities.
-These peers provide assistance with interpreting self-assessment data on interests, personality traits, values, and skills, and interpreting the college catalog.
+Pathways professional and student staff members' help students identify and make connections between majors and career possibilities.
+Pathways offers assistance with interpreting self-assessment data on interests, personality traits, values, and skills, as well as help interpreting the college catalog.
 They answer questions about scheduling basics and facilitate work with faculty advisers.

 Graduate and Professional School Advising